Assessment of Teaching and Learning (QAF 2.1.2.4 and 5.1.3.1.4)

 When developing a new program proposal, what information is reasonable and appropriate to meet the QAF evaluation criterion 2.1.2.4 a): “Appropriateness of the methods for assessing student achievement of the program-level learning outcomes and degree level expectations?”

-External Reviewers and the Appraisal Committee/Quality Council members need to be able to discern the relation between the assessment methods that will be used in a program and individual program learning outcomes and Degree Level Expectations (DLEs).
+External Reviewers and the Appraisal Committee/Quality Council members need to be able to discern the relation between the curricular assessment methods used in a program, individual program learning outcomes (PLOs) and Degree Level Expectations (DLEs).
 To give an obvious example, if a learning outcome is focused on the development of oral communication skills, then a written test as the method of assessment would be questionable.
 If an outcome indicates the importance of applying specific knowledge in order to develop a set of cognitive and conceptual problem-solving skills, then written tests and assignments certainly can be appropriate.
 If an outcome concerning such application involves achieving designated proficiency of hands-on skill, then a practical assignment with, but not limited to, observational assessment would have a more immediate relation to this outcome.
 Simply put, “hands-on application” and “written conceptualization” do not convey a clear and immediate relation.

-McMaster University – 2.1.2.4 a) Best Practice Example (Graduate Program – PhD)
+McMaster University – 2.1.2.4 a) Best Practice Example (Graduate Program – PhD; March 2018)

-Queen’s University – 2.1.2.4 a) Best Practice Example (Graduate Program – PhD)
+Queen’s University – 2.1.2.4 a) Best Practice Example (Graduate Program – PhD; December 2017)

-Trent University – 2.1.2.4 a) Best Practice Example (Undergraduate Program – BSc)
+Trent University – 2.1.2.4 a) Best Practice Example (Undergraduate Program – BSc; January 2018)

-York University – 2.1.2.4 a) and b) Best Practice Example (Graduate Program – Master)
+York University – 2.1.2.4.a) and b) Best Practice Example (Graduate – PhD; January 2024)

 When developing a new program proposal, what information is reasonable and appropriate to meet the QAF evaluation criterion 2.1.2.4 b) “Appropriateness of the plans to monitor and assess: